Dor HaBonim Beach Nature Reserve

 - Tel Dor National Park – the remains of an ancient city and harbor

-- Day and night campground – the site is on the central beach, and offers visitors a whole range of possibilities for outdoor recreation.
-There is an information center on marine mammals and the coastal environment, a kiosk, bathing beach, shade canopies, picnic tables, receptacles for lighting bonfires, and, of course, toilets and beach showers.
+- Day parking only – the site is on the central beach, and offers visitors a whole range of possibilities for outdoor recreation.
+There is an information center on marine mammals and the coastal environment, a kiosk, bathing beach, shade canopies, picnic tables, and, of course, toilets and beach showers.

 - Walking trail – a circular trail along a rocky beach with more inlets than any other in the country.
 The path is marked in red, and the trail starts in the southern parking lot and turns southward, along the length of the bays.
 In the area of the “Flower Hill”, the trail splits into two.
 It passes by a number of attractions that are unique to this site, such as the “Blue Cave” – a cave formed over the course of many years by processes of erosion, dissolution and collapse, which acquired its name thanks to its shades of blue, whose beauty attracts many visitors; “Shell Bay” – an inlet lined with a thick layer of shells that have found their way to shore; and the “Shipwreck” – the remains of a ship that was carrying cement and went aground near to the shore.
 Evidence of human activity can be found in the chain of ancient wells that were dug here in order to reach the groundwater, which is very close to the surface.
 The wells provided the inhabitants with drinking water, and were also used for irrigation – alongside them you can see the remains of stone troughs for watering animals.
 Along the trail there are also the remains of channels and ponds from the fish-breeding industry, as well as a large, ancient kurkar quarry, and the “Cleopatra Cave” – a pool originally carved out by man, which has undergone natural erosion with the help of the waves.
 The water reaches this pool in an underground cave beneath the rock.
 According to legend, Cleopatra was entranced by the magical beauty of the pool, and even bathed in it, and in doing so gave it its name.
 To the east of the kurkar ridge is the “gutter” – a shallow valley in the form of a drainpipe, which drains the rainwater and streams.
 Because of the topographic and geological conditions of the area, the “gutter” is frequently flooded in the winter, and at the end of winter visitors can enjoy the sun’s-eye tulip flowers that stand out in fiery red against the landscape.